DeCodeMo/RasPiNet/CONTRIBUTING.md

 The following details a rough workflow from reporting a bug/issue, to writing code, and getting your changes merged using a Pull Request.
  1) **Submit the issue ticket**
     * After an issue is submitted, it will be triaged and routed accordingly.
     * Note that if the contributing guide or process was not followed, it may be removed or you will be asked to fix it.
-Mistakes happen but follow the instructions so developers can promply add the feature or fix the bug.
+Mistakes happen but follow the instructions so developers can promptly add the feature or fix the bug.
  2) **Make a plan**
      * Use markdown checklists to lay it out prior to coding
  3) **Create a new branch**
-     * Follow the eguidlines of `ghuser\issue-num_issue-name
+     * Follow the guidelines of `ghuser\issue-num_issue-name
      * Link the branch to the issue
  4) **Write the code**
      * If you are an outside contributor, create a fork of the repository and make your changes on a branch in that fork.
-     * If you are a kRPC dev team member with write access to the repository, create a branch in the repository directly (without forking).
+     * If you are a RasPiNet dev team member with write access to the repository, create a branch in the repository directly (without forking).
 See below for details on best practices for branches.
 You should also "assign" the issue to yourself, to indicate that you are actively working on the issue.